ankane/strong_migrations/README.md

 #### Bad

-Rails adds an index non-concurrently to references by default, which is problematic for Postgres.
+Rails adds an index non-concurrently to references by default, which blocks writes in Postgres.

 ```ruby
 class AddReferenceToUsers < ActiveRecord::Migration[6.0]